 The Threat is Real & Your Equity is at Risk

 Think it can’t happen to you?
 Think again.
-The FBI notes that almost $2 billion in properties were stolen in 2019 through title and housing fraud.
+The FBI notes that almost $2 billion in properties were recently stolen in one year alone through title and housing fraud.
 And if it’s not you, chances are good that property fraud has occurred to someone you know such as an elderly neighbor, a family member, or a friend.
 Check out some of the latest property fraud news & videos here.